bridgekat/zenith/README.md

 - [ ] [The verifier](src/core/)
   - [x] Core part (almost completed)
   - [ ] Text & binary file formats for FOL and ND trees
-  - [x] User-defined connectives (as unchecked axioms in the metalogic...)
+  - [x] User-defined connectives (as unchecked axioms in the meta-logic...)
   - [ ] "Definition erasure" for exporting proofs
 - [ ] The elaborator
   - [ ] Parser & pretty-printer (WIP)